cartesi/docs/cartesi-rollups/core-concepts/architecture.md

 - [ERC-1155 Single transfers](../rollups-apis/json-rpc/portals/ERC1155SinglePortal.md)
 - [ERC-1155 Batch transfers](../rollups-apis/json-rpc/portals/ERC1155BatchPortal.md)

-These Portal contracts implement the logic to "teleport" assets safely between layers, maintaining the integrity and ownership of the assets throughout the transfer process.
+These Portal contracts implement the logic to "teleport" assets safely between layers, maintaining their integrity and ownership throughout the transfer process.

 ## Off-chain layer
-The off-chain execution layer is centered around the Cartesi Rollups Node, which serves as the crucial middleware between the on-chain contracts and the Cartesi Machine.
+The off-chain execution layer is centered around the Cartesi Rollups Node, the crucial middleware between the on-chain contracts and the Cartesi Machine.
 The node is responsible for:

 1. Processing inputs: It reads inputs from the base layer and forwards them to the Cartesi Machine for processing.